1. Study 1 Corinthians 11:3-16. In his comments about

 have the churches of God.

-of submission.
-In his last argument, Paul speaks from the perspective of the apostles and the other churches.
+cultural symbol of submission.
+In his last argument, Paul speaks from the perspective of the apostles and

-To those "contentious" Corinthian women who refuse their head coverings in defiance of male headship in
+he other churches.
+To those "contentious" Corinthian women who refuse their head coverings in defiance of

-the name of freedom, no apostle or church condones their practice of discarding their head coverings.
+male headship in the name of freedom, no apostle or church condones their practice of discarding their head

 In today’s culture, the issue of male headship remains a contentious controversy and is seen as a barrier